Logo

 New This Month

 This July marks fifty years since the closure of Stoneleigh School.
 By a happy coincidence, the History Society has recently been delighted to receive the gift of the school's handbell - perhaps some of you will remember hearing it ring to signal the end of playtime!
 The same generous donor had previously presented us with a Georgian-era teacher's desk, and our collection also includes a child's chair from the school, together with several school prize books.
 These treasured items provide tangible links to a building that was such an important part of the Stoneleigh community.
 All of these artefacts can be seen in our display area in the Leigh Chapel of the church, alongside many other fascinating exhibits and historical records.
+The church is open daily from 10am - 4pm.
 Further information can be found on page 17 of the July/August edition of Stoneleigh and Ashow News.
 In addition, our booklet Stoneleigh School - A Very Short History is available to purchase for £3 from the Leigh Chapel.
 Over the summer, we shall also be showcasing some of the stories shared by our members, beginning with Shirley Ball's account of her late husband David's military service on Christmas Island, where nuclear testing took place.

 Remember, your membership includes affiliation to Warwickshire Local History Society.
 Upcoming events for 2026 include:-